Bruiser (2000), dir. George A. Romero, Le Studio Canal+/Barenholtz Productions/Romero-Grunwald Productions

 Henry Creedlow (Jason Flemyng) isn't a happy fellow.
 His job title is creative director at the Bruiser magazine but his role seems to be office whipping boy.
 His boss Milo (Peter Stormare) seems to take delight in humiliating him on the regular, while Henry's wife Janine (Nina Garbiras) is pretty much a wife in name only.
 Not surprising that Henry's daydreams all involve either homicide or suicide.

 They have a blow up after a party at Milo's house.
 Milo's wife Rosie (Leslie Hope) makes Henry a blank white mask, but Henry can't seem to come up with an idea for the paint scheme.
-Rosie puts in her 'garden of lost souls' while Henry catches Janine with Milo.
+Rosie puts it in her 'garden of lost souls' while Henry catches Janine with Milo.

 Waking up the next morning, Henry finds his face is now the mask from the party.
 While he is puzzling over this, he spies his housekeeper Katie (Beatriz Pizano) helping herself to some silverware.
 He confronts her by which I mean beats her to death with the stolen goods.